XIXShadowXIX/Pig-face/README.md

 # Pig-face
-This os the Fourth assignment.
+This is the fourth assignment.